 In significantly affected trees, the only long-term option might be to replace them with known tolerant cypress species or varieties.

-Cypresses can also be replaced with unrelated plant species, such as Australian natives, including for use as shelterbelts.
+Cypresses can also be replaced with unrelated plant species, such as Australian natives suitable for shelterbelts.

 In re-planted or existing cypresses, canker damage can be minimised by ensuring trees are well sited and well managed.
 For example: